jlxip/zodiac/README.md

 ## Introduction
 [Gemini](https://gemini.circumlunar.space/) is an internet protocol like Gopher, but modern.

-This is a reverse proxy (and, soon, load balancer) for it, written in C++ (so, really really fast), which aims to be as simple as possible.
+This is a reverse proxy (and, very soon, load balancer) for it, written in C++ (so, really really fast), which aims to be as simple as possible.

 As a reverse proxy, zodiac only does three things:
 - Soothes the Gemini backend creation, by abstracting everything regarding TLS.